-This is arguably a story about downtrodden people surviving in a world that doesn’t want to acknowledge them.
-It is a tragic premise, but it’s one that allows for an enriching exploration of friendship and love.
-All of our protagonists here are, in one way or another, demoralized and exploited people.
+This is a story about downtrodden people surviving in a world that doesn’t want to acknowledge them.
+It’s a tragic premise, but it’s one that allows for an enriching exploration of friendship and love.
+All of our protagonists are, in one way or another, demoralised and exploited people.
 Elisa and Zelda are disregarded as cleaners.
 Giles’ paintings of idyllic nuclear families fail to earn the respect of his employers; and, as we discover, so does he.
-Last but not least, the Amphibian Man has been ripped from his home and subjected to torture, seen only as a possible means to an end.
+Last but not least, the Amphibian Man has been ripped from his home and subjected to torture, seen only as a possible means to an end in the Cold War.

-Take Sally Hawkins’ Elisa, for example.
+Sally Hawkins is simply marvellous as Elisa.
 Her decision to let go of everything for love demonstrates the power of emotion.
-Elisa is willing to let every vestige of her already unconventional life fall away to leap into a romantic taboo.
+Elisa is willing to let every vestige of her already unconventional life fall away to leap into romantic taboo.
 Love is an unstoppable force, and it’s clear that Del Toro understands this precisely.

 Sally Hawkins projects that deep romance wonderfully.
 At first, without a single word spoken, she communicates a palpable need for intimacy; presenting it both comically and seriously.
 Once she has begun her brilliant love with the Amphibian Man, her performance shifts.
 She is still the vulnerable woman we were introduced to, but that part of her becomes secondary to the connection she’s found.
 The joy she’s found flows from Hawkins’ infectious facial expressions.
 When Elisa smiles, we smile.